-Known as the queen of Indian spices, this aromatic citrusy green cardamom pods bring a magical essence to any dish.
-Learn how to use it to immediately transform your dish.
+Known as the queen of Indian spices, this aromatic citrusy green cardamom pods bring a magical essence to any dish it is added to.
+Learn how to use cardamom pods to immediately transform your dish.

-It is one of the most expensive spices in the world, next to saffron, so you know you are dealing with something amazing here.
+Known as the ‘queen of spices’ and the second most expensive spice, after saffron, you know you are dealing with something amazing here.

 Each green cardamom pod contains a row of small black seeds that can be removed and ground to powder.